translationalneuromodeling/tapas/sem/README.md

 |Multiv.  | Multi. subject  | Uses a linear model to construct a parametric prior from the population. | `tapas_sem_multiv_estimate.m` |
 |Mixed    | Multi. subject  | Uses a mixed effects model to construct a parametric prior from the population. | `tapas_sem_mixed_estimate.m` |

-These methods are explain in some detail below.
+These methods are explained in some detail below.

 ### Single subject inference
 <img src="misc/flat_model.png" width="250" align="right"/>